 #4 Mortgage Write Off Encourages More Home Loans

 The home building industry is not the only one that benefits from the mortgage interest deduction.

 The mortgage industry also gets a big boost because people are encouraged to buy their own homes.
-Also, many homeowners decide to get a second mortgage so that they can tap their equity to pay for things that they want, such as a home renovation or a college education.
+Also, many homeowners decide to get a home-equity mortgage so that they can tap their equity to pay for things that they want, such as a home renovation or a college education.

 #5 Second Mortgage Interest Also Deductible